All fields are required

 Kidney beans are perfectly safe.
 When fully cooked.
 Though consuming even a few undercooked beans can elicit nausea, diarrhea, and vomiting.
 This is due to high levels of phytohemagglutinin found in them.
 The FDA advises boiling kidney beans for 30 minutes to completely break down the toxin.
 Canned kidney beans are pre-cooked and safe to eat right out of the can.
 If you are concerned about undercooking, try using canned kidney beans instead.

 Potatoes?
 Not potatoes!
 Actually, it is just the green parts that you need to worry about.
 The green parts contain a chemical called solanine.
 This can cause serious illness if you eat too much of it.
 The sprouts, stem, and leave contain glycoalkaloids.
 These are harmful as well.
-Pick your potatoes wisely for a worry-free side dish.
+You just need to pick your potatoes wisely for a worry-free side dish.

 A shocking 1 % of the United States population has a peanut allergy.
 While that doesn’t seem like a lot, it is very significant.
 It is one of the most common kinds of allergies in the country.
 When seriously allergic, ingesting peanut in any form -even inhaled peanut proteins in the air, can make you very sick.
 If you are allergic, common sense tells you to avoid it.
 If you are not allergic, consume responsibly to keep others from falling ill (or worse) when consuming them.